 An interesting study from the Entertainment Software Association in 2021 shows exciting facts about the video game industry in the US:

-- 67% of adults are players
+• 67% of adults are players

-- 76% of children are players
+• 76% of children are players

-- The average player is 31 years old
+• The average player is 31 years old

-- 45% of gamers identify as female
+• 45% of gamers identify as female

-- 80% of players are over 18
+• 80% of players are over 18

-- 51% of gamers play more than 7 hours weekly
+• 51% of gamers play more than 7 hours weekly

-Example of gamification strategies
+Examples of gamification strategies

 Short Training: Effective training is quick.
 Most of the time, the global time dedicated to the training is rather long.
 In such a case, you would want to divide the program into ten or twenty-minute sessions every other day for 6 to 8 weeks.
 First, it’s better than a 4-hour course.
 Second, it allows repetition over time, making people understand and remember better.

 Badges: You could think that Badges and Rewards are the same.
-Here, we’re making a slight distinction to give you food for thought.
-Badges are even more incentivizing as they’re meant to be shown off because of the extraordinary actions needed to unlock them, as a significant milestone achieved by the best participant.
+Here, we're making a slight distinction to give you food for thought.
+Badges are even more incentivizing as they're meant to be shown off because of the extraordinary actions needed to unlock them, a significant milestone achieved by the best participant.

 Leveling up: To emphasize the sense of progression, you can also create a progression path based on RPG games.
 We all know someone (us?) who spent nights on some game to max out their characters.

-Benefits of importing gamification?
+Benefits of implementing gamification

 Last but not least, take your Subway fidelity card.
 Yes, the one sitting on your desk or deep into your wallet.
 You’re waiting for the last tampon to have your free sandwich.
 This is also a gamified strategy to keep you engaged.